SemionV/doryn/devlog.md

 # Development log

 Tasks:
-* Move engine to a static shared library
-  * Compose an engine shared library out of generic components
-  * Cover the engine with tests
 * Dynamic module loading(plugin system)
   * Hot reload of plugins with file watchers(see library https://github.com/SpartanJ/efsw)
   * Configure and load plugins
-  * Switch from dynamic library to static(cmake setup and library embedding in the source code(factory))
 * OpenGL Renderer
   * Static mapping of Vertex Attributes
   * Fill Buffers with mapped data